Jesseee9/Enterprise-IT-Operations-and-Workflow/README.md

 ---

-### Day 2: Connectivity Troubleshooting
+#### Day 2: Connectivity Troubleshooting
-**Scenario:** A user reports they cannot reach a network resource.
+Scenario: A user reports they cannot reach a network resource.
 Run diagnostics, save evidence, document the outcome, and close the ticket.

-**Workflow:**
+Workflow:
 1. Run the connectivity check script:
 ```
 python scripts/connectivity_check.py --target 192.168.10.50
 ```
-2. The script runs ping, nslookup, and tracert — saves raw output to `logs/evidence/`
+2. The script runs ping, nslookup, and tracert — saves raw output to logs/evidence/
 3. Review the saved output — note whether the target was reachable and what DNS returned
-4. If ping failed, open VMware Workstation and confirm both VMs are on Host-only adapter (VMnet1).
+4. If ping failed, open VMware Workstation and confirm both VMs are on Host-only adapter (VMnet2).
 Re-run the script after fixing
-5. The script raises a ServiceNow incident automatically, logs a row to `logs/health_checks.csv` with the INC number, and resolves the incident with a summary
+5. The script raises a ServiceNow incident automatically, logs a row to logs/health_checks.csv with the INC number, and resolves the incident with a summary
 6. Open ServiceNow PDI — confirm the incident shows as Resolved
-7. Open `logs/health_checks.csv` — confirm the row is there with the correct status and INC number
+7. Open logs/health_checks.csv — confirm the row is there with the correct status and INC number
 8. Push to GitHub

 **What Python automates:** Ping, nslookup, tracert, evidence saving, ServiceNow incident open and resolve, health check logging